3 reasons why Xero (ASX:XRO) still has significant upside right now

 Xero is all about helping small & medium sized businesses do business.
 The company, which has over 3 million subscribers, primarily sells accounting software that helps businesses keep books, pay bills and send invoices.
 But it has gradually developed features useful beyond book-keeping, such as storing files, converting currencies, keeping track of inventories and creating professional quotes.

 Clearly, Xero is an essential service to its customers….it’s very hard to switch it off just to save a few bucks.
 And what incentive is there to switch to another solution like an MYOB?
 Very little.
 Whatever few bucks would be saved, would be lost in the long-run.
 Xero’s tools are estimated to save its customers on average 5.5 hours of manual work per week.
-We guess that is why its churn was only 0.9% in FY23, even amidst inflation.
+We guess that is why its churn is less than 1% and the total lifetime value of subscribers is NZ$15.5bn, even amidst inflation.

 2. Xero keeps innovating and expanding